neo-empresarial/clockify-integration/README.md

 # How does it work?

 We use [AWS Lambda](https://aws.amazon.com/lambda/) to run a python script every day that uses [Clockify API](https://clockify.me/developers-api) to fetch all projects, members, activities, clients and time entries.
 We process all this data and save on the right format in a database.
 After that, we use [Metabase](https://www.metabase.com/) to analyze the data saved in the database.
-By doing all of that we have live data and metrics for every NEOson to use without much technical knowledge needed.
+By doing all of that we have live data and metrics about every NEOson that is readily available to anyone at NEO.

 # Installation

 ## PostgreSQL

-If you'r using **Ubuntu** you can install [PostgreSQL](https://www.postgresql.org/) with:
+If you are using **Ubuntu**, you can install [PostgreSQL](https://www.postgresql.org/) by running:

 ```bash
 $ sudo apt-get install postgresql-11
 ```

-Or on **MacOs** with:
+Or on **macOS** (assuming you have homebrew installed):

 ```bash
 $ brew install postgresql